gbif/import-water/README.md

 This is a Docker image to import and simplify water polygons from [OpenStreetMapData](http://openstreetmapdata.com/) using *shp2pgsql* into a PostGIS database.
 The Shapefiles are already baked into the container to make distribution and execution easier.

+It has been modified from the original to use a database in 4326 projection.

 ## Usage

 Provide the database credentials and run `import-water`.